Vic Fangio: 2021 season

 On February 12, 2022, following his departure from Denver, Fangio announced that he would not coach with a team during the 2022 season.

-Philadelphia Eagles
+Philadelphia Eagles (first stint)

 Fangio was spotted at a few practices that the Philadelphia Eagles had during their 2022 training camp.
 On October 10, 2022, news broke that the Eagles had hired Fangio to serve as a consultant.
 He had been serving in the role for the season, but the team managed to keep the news quiet.
 Fangio signed a two-week long contract to help with the Eagles' preparation for Super Bowl LVII against the Kansas City Chiefs.

 Miami Dolphins

-On February 15, 2023, Fangio was hired as a defensive coordinator by the Miami Dolphins.
+Following Super Bowl LVII, Eagles defensive coordinator Jonathan Gannon was expected to depart the team to accept a head coaching position, and Fangio was seen as a likely candidate to replace Gannon.
+However, before Gannon officially left the Eagles to become the head coach of the Arizona Cardinals, Fangio accepted an offer to become the new defensive coordinator for the Miami Dolphins.
+He was officially hired by the team on February 15, 2023.

+On January 24, 2024, Fangio and the Miami Dolphins mutually agreed to part ways, allowing Fangio to be closer to his family in Pennsylvania.

+Philadelphia Eagles (second stint)

+On January 27, 2024, Fangio returned to the Philadelphia Eagles as the team's defensive coordinator.
+He replaced Sean Desai, who had served as a defensive assistant under Fangio during his tenure as defensive coordinator for the Chicago Bears.
+In Fangio's first year in Philadelphia, the Eagles ranked first in total defense and second in scoring defense, improving from 26th and 30th in those categories the previous season.
+Fangio finished fourth in voting for the season's Assistant Coach of the Year Award.
+The Eagles went on to win Super Bowl LIX against the Kansas City Chiefs, and Fangio's defensive unit was widely credited in overwhelming the Chiefs' offense, sacking quarterback Patrick Mahomes six times and forcing three turnovers.